Montblanc0/keycloak-spid-provider-configuration-client/README.md

 createSpidValidatorIdP = true
 ```

-If you have a local [spid-saml-check](https://github.com/italia/spid-saml-check) instance, set the following `.env` file properties
+If you have a local [spid-saml-check](https://github.com/italia/spid-saml-check) instance, set the following `.env` file properties (make sure that Keycloak can reach the `spidTestIdPMetadataURL` and is trusting its PEM certificate)

 ```
 createSpidTestIdP = true